Document Type: Canon

 Decision logged

-Used when a decision affects capital allocation or risk exposure.
+Used when decisions affect capital allocation or risk exposure.

 Example: